jbush001/NyuziProcessor/software/render-object/README.md

 This is the easiest and fastest way to run the engine.
 From within this folder, type 'make run' to build and execute the project.
-It will write the final contents of the framebuffer in fb.bmp.
+It will write the final contents of the framebuffer in framebuffer.png.

 It is also possible to see the output from the program in realtime in a window if running on a Mac.
 Once you've built it, run the following